 But there are four simple measures you can take to survive and benefit.
 The best part is that these solutions keep working throughout the year.
 And we give you a plan B that saves you this season.

 First and most obvious measure is to hire extra people.
 Keep in mind they need to know where stuff is, and how to handle clients.
 A week of training would be essential for a store associate.
 In ecommerce, get your support and order fulfilment staff ready.

 Too late for that?
 Don’t fret.
 There are other nice things that your customers value.
 Offer them coffee, juice and refreshments!
 A glass of water can go a long way in a crowded mall.
 Good news is that any freshly hired person can handle this, leaving more time to people doing the actual sales.
 In eCommerce?
 Check out automatic fulfilment services and focus on support.

 Increasing all stock to your desired holiday sales results can leave you with piles of unsold stuff.
 Analyse your sales data and pick a limited selection of holiday hits.
 Boost the sales of your holiday hits with discounts and gifts!
 And you’ll probably get better price when purchasing from your suppliers.

-If you’re fresh to business, analyse the trends: National Retail Federation [nrf.com] is a great source.
-They even have a 2014 data kit, not to mention historical data and consumer trend forecasts.
+If you’re fresh to business, analyse the trends: National Retail Federation is a great source.
+They even have data kits, not to mention historical data and consumer trend forecasts.